Texas DMV Driving Test - Texas Road Rules 5

 Choosing a Time for Your Consultation

 When you plan the driver’s license meeting, ensure you’re ready for what you will be experiencing.
 In Texas, all drivers must undergo a written test that includes traffic signals, driving rules, and punishments.
-Before getting their license, every user must complete a behind-the-wheel skill examination and a visual examination.
+Before getting their license, users must complete a behind-the-wheel skill and visual examination.

 If you’re a teenager with a valid Texas driver’s license, you should arrange the behind-the-wheel exam with the DPS after you turn 16 and have had the license for six months.
-On the day of the exam, drivers aged 18 to 24 should give evidence of achievement of a Texas adult driver’s education course.
+On exam day, drivers aged 18 to 24 should give evidence of achievement in a Texas adult driver’s education course.

-If someone is above the age of 25, they can study for the written test before visiting the DPS.
+If someone is over 25, they can study for the written test before visiting the DPS.
 You can read the Texas driving guide on your own or enroll in an adult driver’s education online class to boost your odds of succeeding.
-You would have completed the written DPS test requirement once you’ve completed the adult driving education program.
+Once you’ve completed the adult driving education program, you will have completed the written DPS test requirement.

 Inspection of Vehicles